Dynamical phases in growing populations: understanding recovery from bottlenecks: Supplementary Information

 where $n^i = N^i/N$.
 These equations can be easily derived from Fig.~\ref{fig:setup}.

 As shown in Fig.~\ref{fig:effect-mu} (see also~\cite{Imhof2005}), the mutation rate has a clear effect on the dynamics of the continuous system.
 For $10^{-7.5}\,{\leq}\,\mu\,{\leq}\,10^{-2.5}$, the system exhibits two stable attractors: a fixed point characterised by a population of almost entirely AllD players and a stable mixed-strategy limit cycle.
-The most notable effect of varying $\mu$ within this range is the resizing of the limit cycle: the smaller the mutation rate, the larger the limit cycle.
-For large values of $\mu$ (approximately $10^{-3.1}\le\mu\le 10^{-2.5}$), the limit cycle collapses into a point, although the separatrix still exists (see panel \textbf{d} and \textbf{h}).
+The most notable effect of varying $\mu$ within this range is the resizing of the limit cycle: the smaller the mutation rate, the larger the limit cycle (panels \textbf{a}-\textbf{c} and \textbf{e}-\textbf{g}).
+For large values of $\mu$ (approximately $10^{-3.1}\le\mu\le 10^{-2.5}$), the limit cycle collapses into a point, although the separatrix still exists (panels \textbf{d} and \textbf{h}).
 Varying $\mu$ also slightly changes the shape of the separatrix, especially in the proximity of the AllC-TFT edge of the simplex.